ThinkRedstone/Campaign/Setting.md

 challenge.

 ## City of Nelghas
-A big city, surrounded by walls.
+A big city, surrounded by walls, on the edge of a cliff.
 It is one the few bastions of sanity in Avernus, on the outskirts of the level- as far from the pass as you reasonably get.
 It houses mostly damned souls, looking for solace in their last days.